Biodynamic

 How does Biodynamic Craniosacral Therapy support the body's healing process?

-During a BCST session, the therapist listens deeply, with sensitivity and an embodied presence, to observe how fluid, tissues, and bones move throughout the body.
-Practitioners are trained to perceive the subtle layers of the body’s physiology and to track changes over time.
-This awareness helps promote movement in stagnant tissues while also supporting the nervous system in down-regulating, leading to the gentle resolution of stress, tension, and traumatic experiences.
+During a BCST session, the practitioner listens deeply with sensitivity and embodied presence, observing the subtle movements of fluids, tissues, and bones throughout the body.
+Practitioners are trained to perceive the nuanced layers of the body’s physiology and to track changes over time.

 Who Can benefit from BCST?